 Edward McKay Cheever, better known as Eddie Cheever, is a former racing driver from the United States who has competed in various competitions but never won any major title.

-He was born on 10th of January 1958 in Phoenix, Arizona, but spent his childhood in Italian capital city of Rome.
+He was born on January 10, 1958, in Phoenix, Arizona, but spent his childhood in Italian capital city of Rome.
 Eddie became a huge motorsports and racing fan when he was eight years old after his father took him to Monza to watch races.
 Soon after, Cheever started to drive karting in which he was very successful.
 As a teenager, Cheever won both Italian and European titles.

 Step into the Formula 1 after competing in Formula 2

 After graduating in karting, Cheever started his progress through the lower tiers of Formula racing.
 In 1976, he debuted in European Formula 2 Championship, driving for Project Four Racing team with whom he spent three years.
 In 1977, Cheever managed to win two races and to finish the season as a runner-up, finishing behind Rene Arnoux.
 The same year he unsuccessfully debuted in Formula 1 World Championship.
 In the opening two races with Theodore Racing, Eddie failed to qualify while in the third, as a Hesketh Racing driver, he had to retire after only eight laps.